ShujiaHuang/qmplot/README.rst

 .. figure:: tests/output_chr8_manhattan_plot.png

-``manhattanplot()`` funcion has the ability to highlight SNPs with significant GWAS signal and annotate the Top SNP:
+``manhattanplot()`` funcion has the ability to highlight SNPs with significant GWAS signal and annotate the Top SNP, which has the lowest P-value:

 .. code:: python